-Some medications may not work as effectively if you take them in combination with sucralfate.
-They may need to be taken at a different time of the day than the time you take sucralfate.
-Antacids can be used with Carafate (sucralfate), but they should be taken at least 30 minutes before or after.
+Some medications may not work as effectively if taken in combination with sucralfate.
+However, you may not need to avoid them completely, as you may be able to separate the doses throughout the day.
+For instance, antacids can be used with Carafate (sucralfate), but they should be taken at least 30 minutes before or after.

 Prescription required.
 Can not be split.
 Product of Australia.
 Shipped from Australia.